Getting Spirited Away by Symbolic Meaning of Halloween

 So, country folk, or pagans such as ancient Celts, Picts, etc. held certain beliefs and traditions about Halloween.
 Or, in their day, Halloween was referred to as Samhain.
 To further the point of this time being a moment of transition, the word Samhain means”summers end.”

 Warring tribes put down their weapons and halted disputes until the Spring.
-Grains, herbs, veggies and such were harvested and preserved.
+Grains, herbs, veggies, and such were harvested and preserved.
 Cows, goats and pigs here slaughtered and also preserved.
 In other words, this time of year was all about hustle-bustle, boogie, and shuffle.
-All this hustle was meant to insure survival through the winter.
+All this hustle was meant to ensure survival through the winter.
 Even still, this time of year required a great deal of faith for these colorful, ancient folks.

 Why?
 Because this time of year, particularly around Samhain (Halloween) – October 31st – implied a lot of unknowns.
 Would there be enough meat to last the winter?
 What if the winter was longer than usual, and provisions run out?
 What if a sickness runs through the clan, and there aren’t enough dried herbs to cure everybody through the winter?
 Lots of question marks there.